Gov.'s budget cuts scrutinized

 Dr. Jeffrey Dorfman, the governor’s fiscal economist, said he believes there is a "50/50" chance of a 2020 recession.

-During the first in a series of joint budget meetings, Dorfam told lawmakers that revenue tracking for fiscal year 2020 is falling short and the state’s economy needs to grow 2.5% to match state revenue from last year.
+During the first in a series of joint budget meetings, Dorfam told lawmakers that revenue tracking for fiscal year 2020 is falling short and the state’s economy needs to grow 2.5 percent to match state revenue from last year.

 “It is definitely a reason for concern,” Dorfman said.